needle-mirror/com.unity.burst/Documentation~/Burst.md

 ## Burst AOT Requirements

+Burst compilation for desktop platforms (macOS, Linux, Windows) no longer requires external toolchain support when building a standalone player (since Burst 1.3.0-preview.1).
+This should work out of the box, but can be disabled in [Burst AOT Settings](#burst-aot-settings) if needed.

-Burst compilation requires specific platform compilation tools (similar to IL2CPP), the below table can be used to determine the current level of support for AOT compilation.
+If compiling for a non desktop platform, or you have disabled cross compilation support, then burst compilation requires specific platform compilation tools (similar to IL2CPP), the below table can be used to determine the current level of support for AOT compilation.
 - If a host/target combination is not listed, it is at present not supported for burst compilation.
 - If a target is not valid (missing tools/unsupported), burst compilation will not be used (may fail), but the target will still be built without burst optimisations.